 Wedding and wedding-related shoots are handled by our on-site Function Co-ordinators, the Botanic Gardens Restaurant.
 Visit the Botanic Gardens Weddings website for details on obtaining a permit for your shoot.

-Anyone wishing to film in the Gardens using a drone must apply for a commercial photography permit (see above).
+Anyone wishing to use a drone in the Gardens or Park must apply for a commercial photography permit (see above).

 For further information, please contact our Media Communications Coordinator on (08) 8222 9345 or BGSHComms@sa.gov.au.